 Investigator 101: featuring Jeff Cooper, M.D., and Ada Sue Selwitz, M.A.

-"Protecting Human Subjects" - all on one video
+"Protecting Human Subjects" - click the links below to view each video

 IIT's federal wide assurance number is 00001463